Redevelopment Projects in Mumbai Boost Home Sales

 The Mahindra Group Chairman, Anand Mahindra tweeted “Monsoon in the ‘Maximum City’ is also a time of the maximum tears.
 With the chaotic, unplanned construction of the past, so many homes are at risk in the rains.
 Is it possible to carry out a multi-year survey of all structures at risk and reinforce them to prevent collapse?”

 While these measures intend to prevent the collapse, the inevitability of a worn-out foundation overpowers these restorations.
 Mumbai floods of 2005 were a prime testament to a dire need for renovation from ground zero, as the repercussions were observed even years later, with faulty ceilings, rusty buildings, and ripped walls.
+Navigating the complex regulatory landscape and obtaining necessary approvals for redevelopment projects is crucial to ensure that these renovations are effective and compliant with safety standards.

 Industry experts have argued that the longevity of construction should not be undermined with a few temporary renovations, rather permanent, more re-establishing measures are required for reliability.